 Air Conditioners and Humidity

 You can take actions to help lower the indoor humidity yourself and stop the self-evaporating unit from being overloaded with compressed water that you must empty yourself.
+This can help save money on air conditioning by making it work more efficiently.
 Variations in the humidity in the air determine how fast the unit's water tray fills up.
 Invest in a hygrometer, which measures humidity and lets you know when the level is too high.
 Use vent fans in bathrooms and kitchens and also use a dehumidifier in rooms.